World Organisation for Animal Health (WOAH)

 Company Plans

-WOAH is dedicated to enhancing its global surveillance and reporting systems to effectively manage and mitigate risks associated with animal health.
-These efforts are aimed at supporting the dairy industry in accessing and maintaining global markets by ensuring safe production and trade practices.
-Furthermore, WOAH sets standards, such as those by OMSA, that provide guidelines for animal welfare during transport.
-These guidelines include maximum travel times, load density, and transporter training, and are being adopted by several countries in Latin America, reflecting WOAH's influence on international animal welfare practices.
+WOAH is committed to enhancing its global surveillance and reporting systems to effectively manage and mitigate risks associated with animal health.
+These initiatives aim to support the dairy industry in accessing and maintaining global markets by ensuring safe production and trade practices.

 Related news